How to be happy: Tips for cultivating contentment

 If you've been looking for happiness, the good news is that your choices, thoughts and actions can influence your level of happiness.
 It's not as easy as flipping a switch, but you can turn up your happiness level.
 Here's how to get started on the path to creating a happier you.

 Invest in relationships

 Surround yourself with happy people.
 Being around people who are content buoys your own mood.
 And by being happy yourself, you give something back to those around you.

-Build up your emotional account with kind words and actions.
+Pretend you have an emotional bank account.
+Fill it with kind words and actions.
 Be careful and gracious with critique.
 Let people know that you appreciate what they do for you or even just that you're glad they're part of your life.